QuickBooks Blog

 • Taxable incomes: The portion of a worker’s or entity’s income subject to taxation, including wages, salaries, and business profits.

-• Tax rates: Income tax is typically imposed at progressive rates, so generally higher income levels are taxed at higher rates.
+• Tax rates: Income tax is typically imposed at progressive rates, so higher income levels are generally taxed at higher rates.
 Tax rates can vary by state.

 • Withholding: Employers must also withhold a portion of employees’ wages for income tax purposes.
 Self-employed individuals and businesses are often responsible for making quarterly estimated tax payments.